aidanduffy68-prog/ABC/docs/ORACLE_POSITIONING_FRAMEWORK.md

-# ABC as Intelligence Oracle: Central Sales Framework
+# ABC as Sovereign Oracle: Central Sales Framework
-**GH Systems: The UMA Oracle for Government Intelligence**
+**GH Systems: The UMA Oracle for Sovereign Intelligence**

 ---